nunofachada/cf4ocl/README.md

-This pattern avoids many bugs and makes error catching and handling possible in C. However it is not to everyone's taste, and is thus a completely optional aspect of the cl4ocl framework.
+This pattern avoids many bugs and makes error catching and handling possible in C. However it is not to everyone's taste, and is thus a completely optional aspect of cf4ocl.

 Generating the API documentation
 --------------------------------